Declutter Your Schedule-Get More Done In Less Time

 Oh dear, the sink is stacked with dirty dishes.

-You get busy loading up the dishwasher which is now full so you run it.
-While you are there you grab a cup of coffee take a sip and think….what was I doing again???
+You get busy loading up the dishwasher and while you are there you grab a cup of coffee take a sip and think….what was I doing again???

 If this sounds like you, you are not alone.
 Daily distractions happen to the best of us.
 The trick is to find a way to keep our heads focused and in the game.
 This is the key to productivity.

-Staying on task will, in turn, allow you to get more done.
+Staying on task will allow you to get more done.

 The easiest way to do this is to use block scheduling.
 If you are new to this style of productivity, you can ready how to get started with block scheduling here.